imcs-compsim/meshpy/website/README.md

 ## Building the website locally

-In the source directory of MeshPy simply execute
+In the source directory of BeamMe simply execute

 ```bash
 python website/docs/prepare_docs.py